 When to Pick a Cucumber

 Many cucumbers are eaten when immature.
 You can pick cucumbers at anytime before they become too seedy or seeds become hard.
-Thin cucumbers will generally have less seeds than those that are thicker; therefore, you may want to choose smaller ones rather than allowing them to remain on the vine.
-In fact, most cucumbers are routinely picked by size, between 2-8 inches long.
+Thin cucumbers will generally have less seeds than those that are thicker, therefore, you may want to choose smaller ones rather than allowing them to remain on the vine.
+In fact, most cucumbers are routinely picked by size, between 2 and 8 inches (5-20 cm.) long.

 The best size for when to pick a cucumber usually depends on their use and variety.
 For instance, cucumbers that are cultivated for pickles are much smaller than those used for slicing.
 Since cucumbers grow quickly, they should be picked at least every other day.

 Many people wonder why are my cucumbers turning yellow?
 You shouldn’t allow cucumbers to turn yellow.
 If you encounter a yellow cucumber, it’s usually over ripe.
 When cucumbers become over ripe, their green coloring produced from chlorophyll begins to fade, resulting in a yellowing pigment.
 Cucumbers become bitter with size and yellow cucumbers are generally not fit for consumption.

 A yellow cucumber can also be the result of a virus, too much water, or a nutrient imbalance.
-In some instance, yellow cucumbers are derived from planting a yellow-fleshed cultivar, such as the lemon cucumber, which is a small, lemon-shaped, pale yellow variety.
+In some instances, yellow cucumbers are derived from planting a yellow-fleshed cultivar, such as the lemon cucumber, which is a small, lemon-shaped, pale yellow variety.